The phone rang, jolting Kat from her sleep.

 Talking to the couple of security guards from last night would be next, she thought.

-The enormous manor changed with the fading sunlight.
+The enormous house changed with the fading sunlight.
 It reminded her more of a giant tomb with the passing hours.
 The perp could be lurking anywhere.
 Her hand twitched at the thought of him.
 She would’ve given anything to have him cuffed in a cell by then.

 Kat sighed, realizing her nerves were getting to her.